vindar/tgx/docs/intro_api_2D.md

 - ILI9341_t3 v1 format                  (https://forum.pjrc.com/threads/54316-ILI9341_t-font-structure-format)
 - ILI9341_t3 v23 format (antialiased)   (https://github.com/projectitis/packedbdf/blob/master/packedbdf.md)

-@note tgx-font (https://github.com/vindar/tgx-font) contains a collection ILI9341_t3 v1 and v2 (antialiased) fonts
+@note tgx-font (https://github.com/vindar/tgx-font) contains a collection of ILI9341_t3 v1 and v2 (antialiased) fonts
-that can be used directly with the methods below (and instructions on how to convert a ttf font to this format).
+that can be used directly with the methods below (and instructions on how to convert a TTF font to this format).

 The following fonts are already packaged with TGX but must be included explicitly in the project when used:
 - **Arial** (non AA font): `#include "font_tgx_Arial.h"`